 Why this matters: Interacting with patients on social media allows healthcare professionals to get immediate responses from them and better understand their needs and requests.
 Moreover, clinic managers can evaluate their competitors’ social media marketing efforts to copy effective practices and avoid mistakes.

-Key benefits of using social media for clinics
+Key benefits of using social media marketing for medical practices

 By using social media wisely, your clinic can: